Steve Reich: 1970s

-In 1970, Reich embarked on a five-week trip to study music in Ghana, during which he learned from the master drummer Gideon Alorwoyie.
-Reich also studied Balinese gamelan in Seattle in 1973 and 1974.
-From his African experience, as well as A. M. Jones's Studies in African Music about the music of the Ewe people, Reich drew inspiration for his 90-minute piece Drumming, which he composed shortly after his return.
+In June 1970, Reich travelled to the University of Ghana to study polyrhythmic music for five weeks with the Ewe master drummer Gideon Alorwoyie.
+From this experience, as well as A. M. Jones's Studies in African Music about the music of the Ewe people, Reich drew inspiration for his extensive piece Drumming (1970–1971), which he started to compose shortly after his return.
 Composed for a nine-piece percussion ensemble with female voices and piccolo, Drumming marked the beginning of a new stage in his career, for around this time he formed his ensemble, Steve Reich and Musicians, and increasingly concentrated on composition and performance with them.
-Steve Reich and Musicians, which was to be the sole ensemble to interpret his works for many years, still remains active with many of its original members.
+Steve Reich and Musicians was the sole ensemble to interpret his works for many years, and they remain a "living laboratory" for his music.
+The ensemble still remains active with many of its original members.

 After Drumming, Reich moved on from the "phase shifting" technique that he had pioneered, and began writing more elaborate pieces.
-He investigated other musical processes such as augmentation (the temporal lengthening of phrases and melodic fragments).
-It was during this period that he wrote works such as Music for Mallet Instruments, Voices and Organ (1973) and Six Pianos (1973).
+He started investigating other musical processes such as augmentation (the temporal lengthening of phrases and melodic fragments).
+In the summers of 1973 and 1974, he studied Balinese gamelan semar pegulingan and gambang (at Seattle and Berkeley).
+This experience influenced the composition of Music for Mallet Instruments, Voices and Organ (1973).
+Another work from this period is Six Pianos (1973).

 In 1974, Reich began writing Music for 18 Musicians.
-This piece involved many new ideas, although it also hearkened back to earlier pieces.
-It is based on a cycle of eleven chords introduced at the beginning (called "Pulses"), followed by a small section of music based on each chord ("Sections I-XI"), and finally a return to the original cycle ("Pulses").
+This piece involved many new ideas, although it also recalls earlier pieces.
+It is based on a cycle of eleven chords introduced at the beginning (called "Pulses"), followed by a small section of music based on each chord ("Sections I-XI"), and finally a return to the original cycle ("Pulses II").
 This was Reich's first attempt at writing for larger ensembles.
 The increased number of performers resulted in more scope for psychoacoustic effects, which fascinated Reich, and he noted that he would like to "explore this idea further".
 Reich remarked that this one work contained more harmonic movement in the first five minutes than any other work he had written.
 Steve Reich and Musicians made the premier recording of this work on ECM Records.